No Call To Action (CTA) settings found. Please configure it

 ef

-Emily Fogleman, LCMHCA
+Emily Basirico, LCMHCA

 Emily joined the Insight team in August 2022.
 Emily attended Catawba College as an undergraduate, where she obtained her bachelor's degree in psychology and sociology.
 She then headed to the University of North Carolina at Greensboro, where she graduated in 2022 with a Master's of Science in counseling.